 A classic marketing funnel measures how successful a brand is at moving consumers through their purchase journey including stages such as awareness, familiar, consider, purchase, repeat and loyal.
 From a strategic view, the brand funnel tells you where your brand is now, and when analyzed with intelligence, it provides hints as to where you can go next.
 The marketing funnel is also referred to as a sales funnel or brand funnel.

 Importantly, we use the brand funnel analysis to help determine where your brand sits on the brand love curve, which outlines how consumers build a bond with a brand, as they move through five stages: unknown, indifferent, like it, love it, and onto the beloved brand status.

 Our brand love curve sets up the brand strategy of where to go next.
 First, indifferent brands have very skinny brand funnels with low awareness, low purchase and negligible repeat and loyalty.
 Second, brands that are liked but not loved, have high awareness and sales, without an emotional connection, they almost have no loyalty.
 Then, brands at the loved or beloved stage have the most robust brand funnels, with strong awareness, purchase, repeat and loyalty scores.
 Above all, this analysis should be part of our deep-dive business review and can be used to set up your marketing plan decisions.

-To illustrate, click on the marketing funnel diagram to zoom in.
+To illustrate, click on the purcahse journey and sales funnel diagram to zoom in.

 A classic sales funnel replicate the purchase journey and measure awareness, familiarity, consideration, purchase, repeat, and loyalty.
 At the very least, you should measure awareness, purchase, and repeat.
 It is not just about understanding the absolute scores on the funnel.
 You need to understand the ratios that explain how good of a job you are doing in moving consumers from one stage of the funnel to the next.

 I will show you how the robustness of your brand’s sales funnel explains where your brand sits on our brand love curve.
-As a rule, the broader the funnel, the better connected your brand is with consumers.
+As a rule, the broader the sales funnel, the better connected your brand is with consumers.

 Marketing funnel analysis